pantheon-systems/documentation/source/content/dns.md

 <Accordion title="Learn More" id="example-panel" icon="education">

 In the past, Pantheon used a mix of  `A`/`AAAA` and `CNAME` records.
-We've since standardized to only `A`/`AAAA`, which reduces complexity and confusion. `CNAME` records introduce an additional point of failure, by requiring an additional lookup from `CNAME` to `A` before getting an IP address.
+We've since standardized to only `A`/`AAAA`, which reduces complexity and confusion. `CNAME` records introduce an additional point of failure by requiring an additional lookup from `CNAME` to `A` before getting an IP address.

 Additionally, the use of an `MX` or `TXT` record prevents the use of a `CNAME`, and vice versa.